htw-imi-info1/workbook/readme.md

-# Source Code for the Info1 Workbook
+# Source Code for the Info1 Workbook Chapter 10: Testing

-This repository is a collection of source code examples for addional exercises - mostly from the "Workbook" collection of Working Sheets for the Class [Informatics 1 @ International Media and Informatics @ HTW Berlin](https://home.htw-berlin.de/~kleinen/classes/ss2021/info1/).
+This repository provides souorce is a collection of source code examples for the additional exercises given in the workbook for the class [Informatics 1 @ International Media and Informatics @ HTW Berlin](https://home.htw-berlin.de/~kleinen/classes/ss2021/info1/).

 Contents:
-* Chapter 10: online-shop-testing
+* online-shop-testing